onap/sdc/docs/logging.rst

 Where to Access Information
 ---------------------------
-the logs for the application are available in the docker itself at /var/lib/jetty/logs/ in Heat deployment the dockers are mapped into /data/logs on the vm where the application is running.
+The logs for the application are available in the docker itself at /var/lib/jetty/logs/ In Heat deployment the dockers are mapped into /data/logs on the vm where the application is running.
-In OOM you can use the logging project to access the logging collected from the applications.
+In OOM you can use the logging project to access the loggings collected from the applications.

 In the OOM deployment the log location in the docker is /var/log/onap